ROLE

 Hero Section Highlighting Technology and Versatility

-Our goal was to help users quickly understand how the technology works in a simple, engaging, and visually appealing way.
+Our goal was to help users quickly understand how the technology works in a clear, engaging, and visually intuitive way.

-To make this possible created an animation that turned complex processes into an easy to follow visual story, highlighting the technology’s core functionality and versatility.
+To achieve this, we designed an animation that transforms complex processes into an easy-to-follow visual story, highlighting the system’s core functionality and real-world applications.

 GIFs to Explain Technology

-To clearly show how Geobuffer performs under different ground movements, we turned static AutoCAD drawings into animated GIFs.
-These visuals illustrated scenarios like lateral shifts and vertical displacement, helping users quickly grasp complex interactions without heavy technical text.
+To clearly demonstrate how Geobuffer performs under different ground movements, we transformed static AutoCAD drawings into animated GIFs.
+These visuals illustrated scenarios like lateral shifts and vertical displacement, allowing users to quickly understand complex interactions without relying on dense technical text.

 “What does this animation tell you?”